-Run them nervous.
-You might trip or go slow or otherwise fuck up.
-Guess what, though?
+Run them while you’re nervous.
+Yeah, you might trip or go slow or otherwise fuck up.

 You're still ending up yards or even miles ahead of the cowards who DO allow their nervousness to get in their way.

-Either it works.
-Or you learn something about how not to do it next time.
+Either the thing you attempt works when you try it.
+Or else you learn something about how not to do it next time.

 Like Queen B says.
 Nervousness and self doubt mean you actually care about what you're doing.
 That's ingredient number one in being fucking awesome.

 Ingredient 2 is getting out there and rubbing your awesomeness against every surface of the world that you can.